MicrosoftDocs/PlayReady/Docs/Advanced/how-to-migrate.md

 ### Supporting different Server SDK versions for a Service

-It's recommended to migrate to the latest version of the SDK soon after its released.
+Microsoft recommends that you migrate to the latest version of the SDK soon after its released.
 In some cases, however, a service may want to run multiple versions of the Server SDK.
 This can be due to maintaining legacy and archive services and endpoints that are not easily updated.
 In this case a service can point new clients to an updated license service while leaving the legacy service untouched.
 For example, a service may have a number of legacy devices within their ecosystem running a client built with PlayReady PK 1.2.
 Their new devices are developed using the PlayReady PK 4.0.
 The new client would need to point to a license service built with Server SDK 2.0 or greater.
 If both the legacy and new devices use the same application (such as an HTML based app platform), then logic will need to be added to the application to detect the version of the client.
 The client application can then direct license requests to a newer license service.

 The recommended migration is to update the license service to the latest version of the Server SDK.
 This can provide compatibility across all devices for many services.
 A service will need to test across clients to validate compatibility.